sandrokeil/interop-config/README.md

 > You want to check automatically for mandatory params?

-> You want to have a uniform config structure?
+> You want to have an uniform config structure?

 > This library comes to the rescue!